 Rabbit Water: Bottles & Bowls

-A water bowl is undoubtably a more natural way to drink and many rabbits will use them in preferance to a bottle.
-The downside with water bowls is very easy for them to become soiled with bedding and litter, and can also be knocked over.
-Bowls work best if your rabbit is indoors or you have room to place a bowl away from lose bedding/food or you are available to change the water regularly during the day.
-You can also provide both a bottle and a bowl so your rabbit has the option and a back up if they knock over their bowl.
+A water bowl the most natural way to drink and most rabbits will use them in preference to a bottle.
+The downside with water bowls is very easy for them to become soiled with bedding and litter, and can also be knocked over by rabbits that like to rearrange their living area.
+Bowls work best if your rabbit is indoors or you have room to place a bowl away from lose bedding/food, and you are available to change the water regularly during the day.

 mason and cash rabbit water bowl